Telecommunication-Telemedia-Assessment/AVRate/README.md

 Before the actual use, configuration has to be done in three parts, a main XML configuration file, a playlist containing the data that is to be played and some settings right before the test regarding the test subjects.

-# How to cite this work
+# Citation

+Please cite the following paper in your reference if you use this tool for your work:
 P. Lebreton, M.-N. Garcia and A. Raake (2016).
 AVRate: An Open Source Modular Audio/Visual Subjective Evaluation Test Interface, 8th International Workshop on Quality of Multimedia Experience (QoMEX).